galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 ![Resultant plot of asymmetry against time for the powdered example](../../images/powder_example.png "The asymmetry oscillates, but also decays over time")

-As discussed earlier, our final plot is the sum of 1000 individual oscillations.
+As discussed earlier, our final plot is the average of 1000 individual oscillations.
 Each has its own frequency, and so as time progresses they end up increasingly out of phase.
 The result is that the oscillations decay as the contributions begin to cancel each other out.

 # Workflow 4 - Avoided Level Crossing

-An Avoided Level Crossing (ALC) experiment which involves three spins - a muon, electron and hydrogen atom.
-As a result we need two hyperfine tensors, one for both the muon and hydrogen to interact with the electron.
+This workflow simulates a simple {ALC} experiment which involves three spins: a muon, an electron, and a hydrogen atom.
+Both muon and hydrogen are coupled via hyperfine coupling to the electron, and so we will need to define a spin interaction for each in our configuration file.

 ## MuSpinSim Configure

 As in the previous example, we start with configuration.

-> ### {% icon hands_on %} Hands-on: Tool details
+> <hands-on-title>Tool details</hands-on-title>
 >
 > 1. {% tool [MuSpinSim Configure](toolshed.g2.bx.psu.edu/repos/muon-spectroscopy-computational-project/muspinsim_config) %} with the following parameters:
->    - *"Name"*: `hfine_powder`
+>    - *"Name"*: `alc`
 >    - *"Spins"*:
->      - *"Spins to simulates"*:
+>      - *"Spins to simulate"*:
 >        - *"Spins to simulate 1"*:
 >          - *"Species"*: `e`
 >        - *"Spins to simulate 2"*: